-To tackle the above challenges, we formulate a new task, molecule manipulation, which aims at manipulating the properties of generated molecules by improving the steerability and interpretability of molecule generative models.
-Based on the observation that molecules sharing similar structures/properties tend to cluster in the latent space, we develop ChemSpace Explorer, a model-agnostic and efficient method to manipulate molecules with smooth changes of molecular structures and properties.
-Specifically, ChemSpace Explorer first identifies the property separation hyperplane which defines the binary boundary corresponding to some molecular property (e.g., drug-like or drug-unlike) in the learned latent space of a generative model.
+To tackle the above challenges, we formulate a new task, molecule manipulation, which aims at manipulating the properties of generated molecules by leveraging the steerability and interpretability of molecule generative models.
+Broad observations of the latent space learned by molecule generative models have been observed [17, 18]: (1) molecules sharing similar structures/properties tend to cluster in the latent space, (2) interpolating two molecules in the latent space lead to smooth changes in molecular structures/properties, we develop ChemSpace Explorer, a model-agnostic and efficient method to manipulate molecules with smooth changes of molecular structures and properties which has critical applications in molecule optimization, chemical space interpretation, etc. Specifically, ChemSpace Explorer first identifies the property separation hyperplane which defines the binary boundary corresponding to some molecular property (e.g., drug-like or drug-unlike) in the learned latent space of a generative model.
 Based on the identified property separation hyperplane, we estimate the latent directions that govern molecular properties, which enable smooth change of the molecular structures and properties without re-training the given molecular generative model.
-To the best of our knowledge, this work is one of the earliest attempts to achieve interactive molecule discovery through the manipulating of pre-trained molecule generative models.
+To the best of our knowledge, this work is the first attempt to achieve interactive molecule discovery through the manipulating of pre-trained molecule generative models.